hoho/dosido/nodejs/doc/api/zlib.md

 inp.pipe(gzip).pipe(out);
 ```

-Compressing or decompressing data in one step can be done by using
-the convenience methods.
+It is also possible to compress or decompress data in a single step:

 ```js
 const input = '.................................';